You are currently viewing The Is This Course For You Section

 3. Writers who want flexible hours

-This style is easy to scan and once the buyer finds their profile, they can move on to the next sections in the sales page looking for more reassurance before they ultimately make a decision to buy now/later or keep shopping.
+This style is easy to scan and once the buyer finds their profile, they can move on to the next sections in the sales page looking for more reassurance before they ultimately decide to buy now/later or keep shopping.

-While the example above uses only writers, you may benefit to call out a collection of specific but related customer types like writers that w, editors that x, publishers that y, and poets who z.
+While the example above uses only writers, you may benefit from calling out a collection of specific but related customer types like writers that w, editors that x, publishers that y, and poets who z.

 Qualify With A Hook